 Residential Reserved Disabled Parking

-The Residential Reserved Disabled Parking program provides residents of Baltimore City who qualify for this service the accommodation of better accessibility to the communities in which they live.
-People with permanent, mobility restricting disabilities who live within Baltimore City should inquire about their eligibility.
+The Residential Reserved Disabled Parking program reserves on-street parking for Baltimore City residents who qualify for this service the accommodation of better accessibility to the communities in which they live.
+People with permanent, mobility-restricting disabilities who live within Baltimore City should inquire about their eligibility.

 This program reserves an on-street parking space for Baltimore City residents who meet the qualifications that are established by Baltimore City Code.

-- The applicant must have a permanent disability that severely limits their mobility; and
+- must have a permanent disability that severely limits their mobility; and

-- The applicant cannot have accessible off-street parking such as a driveway, garage, or parking pad on their property; and
+- cannot have accessible off-street parking such as a driveway, garage, or parking pad on their property; and

-- The applicant must be unable to utilize any form of public transportation; relying upon operating a personal vehicle as their sole means of transportation
+- must be unable to utilize any form of public transportation; relying upon operating a personal vehicle as their sole means of transportation

 If an applicant does not meet all three criteria, the applicant is ineligible for a reserved residential parking space.